Airlines ask the government not to fly separated children on their planes

 "At this time, we are not aware if Frontier has been used for this purpose," Frontier's statement reads.

-United Airlines said it has "serious concerns" about the immigration policy, and said it has "contacted federal officials to inform them that they should not transport immigrant children on United aircraft who have been separated from their parents."
+United Airlines (UAL) said it has "serious concerns" about the immigration policy, and said it has "contacted federal officials to inform them that they should not transport immigrant children on United aircraft who have been separated from their parents."

 However, the company added, "[b]ased on some research we have done internally and public reports, we have not seen evidence these children have been flown on United aircraft."